cloudfoundry/cc-api-v3-style-guide/README.md

 * `previous:` the previous page of resources
 * `next:` the next page of resources

 Pagination links **may** be `null`.
-For example, if the page currently being displayed is the first page, then it makes sense for the `previous` link to be null.
+For example, if the page currently being displayed is the first page, then  `previous` link will be null.

 When pagination links contain a URL, they **MUST** be a JSON object with a field named `href:` containing a string with the URL for the next page.